-If you only have one day in Los Angeles and want to see the highlights of the city, this is the step-by-step touring plan for you.
-This is a jam-packed itinerary that covers the top 5 things to do in and around Los Angeles, and it also includes breakfast, lunch, and dinner.
-Although it’s an ambitious Los Angeles 1-day itinerary, it has been optimized to minimize driving (and time stuck in traffic) to the greatest extent possible.
+Have one day in Los Angeles and want to see the city’s highlights?
+This step-by-step guide is a jam-packed plan that includes the top 5 things to do in L.A., including free museums, beaches, and dining.
+It’s an ambitious Los Angeles 1-day itinerary, optimized to avoid driving & time stuck in Southern California traffic.
+(Updated November 10, 2020.)

 While creating this itinerary, I tried to think of the best approach, which was a bit of a challenge.
 A shorter visit means either spending time commuting between what I think are the absolute best spots, or focusing on a more targeted area, and accomplishing more there by way of not losing time in traffic.
 Both approaches obviously have their drawbacks and upsides.

 In the end, if you only have one day in L.A., I’d recommend going for broke, racing around trying to hit the highlights of Los Angeles (and beyond–a couple of the spots aren’t technically L.A., even if they’re really close).
 I’ve still tried to attain a bit of the best of both worlds here; the bulk of your driving is in a convenient loop and occurs mostly during off-hours.

 1. Malibu Sunrise